-Students will spend a 10-week summer period at one of six trial offices of the RPDO (Lubbock, Wichita Falls, Terrell, Austin, San Antonio, or Angleton) under the supervision of a capital trial team and administration in Lubbock.
+In 2021 students will spend a 10-week summer period at one of six trial offices of the RPDO (Lubbock, Wichita Falls, Terrell, Austin, San Antonio, or Angleton) under the supervision of a capital trial team and administration in Lubbock.
 Students will be assigned to an office based upon the needs of the organization.
-Mandatory orientation will be May 27, 2020 in Lubbock, Texas.
-The internship will begin June 1 and end August 7.
-Interns are expected to be in their office during each work day.
+Mandatory orientation will be May 26, 2021 in Lubbock, Texas.
+The internship will begin June 1 and end August 6.
+Interns are expected to be in their office during each workday.
 Students are responsible for housing and transportation in their respective locations.

 Interns will assist the capital trial teams with all aspects of our work depending on what needs to be done and what qualifications the intern has.
 Interns should expect to do many of the following tasks during their summer, depending on the status of cases in a particular office:

 - Conduct legal research and draft pleadings

 - Write motions and briefs